Tschis/reviews-blog/_posts/2023-05-24-shadow-of-the-colossus.md

 The music had no score that would be remarkable for me in the long run.
 However, it felt organic and intensified each encounter.
 You could tell that it made sense and was intrinsically built into the game in a way that made it better.
 It just was not the type of music I would consider hearing on a playlist.

-#### Characters & Story

-Wander is our main character and a quiet type.
-No words are spoken, except interjections and calls for his horse.
-There was no explanation given to what was happening, or why, or how.
-You can infer what is going on, and hope that what you are doing will be rewarding in the end, both for you and Wander.

-It was not clear to me, at all, that Wander was getting progressively more "infected", or "affected", by the dark spirits.
-While it was obvious that something was happening due to the cinematic shown after each fight, I personally did not notice any changes in the character itself while progressing through the game.

-The ending was not completely surprising, although it felt like a very chaotic and unnecessary twist of events.
-The group of riders arrives just in time after finishing the last fight, but are neither capable of fixing anything, nor from warning us of anything either.
-They arrive too late and can not influence what has happened.
-From my perspective, they only appear to give more context to the world and to what Wander has done.

-The group tries to fight Wander in the demon form, and utterly fails.
-In fact, I do not think I did anything in that fight and the story progressed just the same.
-It made for a very bad feeling that it was completely unnecessary.
-Or, at least, it was unnecessary to have me suffering through that camera work and controls just to not achieve anything.
-It could have been a cinematic.

-I felt the ending was bad and confusing.
-In fact, I felt bad for both Wander and the girl.
-She now has to live by herself in a vast area that has no connection to the outside world, while dealing with a baby and having no idea what just happened since there is nobody to explain it to her.

-In fact, I completely missed the baby part when finishing the game, since it only appears after the credits roll out, and I was kind of disappointed with the end, so I just closed the game before watching everything.

 ### Pros